AECC-UPRRP/WeeklyCodingChallenge/Week2/Challenge.md

 "No, but seriously, _is it wednesday already?_"

 For begginers:
-* For this challenge you must create a small proggram that utilizes twitter API to tweet send the following tweet to [ACM UPRRP BRANCH](https://mobile.twitter.com/acmuprrp "ACM UPRRP Twitter Account") twitter account.
+* For this challenge you must create a small program that utilizes twitter API to tweet send the following tweet to [ACM UPRRP BRANCH](https://mobile.twitter.com/acmuprrp "ACM UPRRP Twitter Account") twitter account.

 For intermediates:
-* Function must generate a list of even numbers and use the first 5 to calculate their sum.
+* Use the methods contained in the API to also return the latest 20 Tweets that mention AECC UPRRP.

 For advanced:
 * Function must efficiently generate fibonacci numbers and take and arbitraty amount (between 1 and 10) randomly selected on each run to sum that amount of elements from the list.